rem137/IA_Manager/README.md

 New tasks are added through a dedicated form with name, description and deadline fields.
 Action notifications suggested by the AI appear in the bottom right corner with accept/decline buttons.
 The right column lists upcoming deadlines while the centre shows the task the AI recommends to start now.
+An extra **Browser** page lets you open any URL inside an embedded frame to quickly look things up without leaving the app.
-Navigate using the left menu to switch between the dashboard, project view, global tasks list, calendar, chat and settings.
+Navigate using the left menu to switch between the dashboard, project view, global tasks list, calendar, chat, the built-in browser and settings.

 The calendar view displays the current week's schedule.
 Tasks are grouped by day and show the time when provided.
 Data for a full week can be obtained via the